thesadru/ArkPRTS/README.md

 pip install -U arkprts
 ```

-There may be some optional requirements, you can install them all with `all`.
+There are some optional requirements, you can install them all with `all`.

 ```sh
 pip install -U arkprts[all]